Proof of the Caratheodory Conjecture: Strategy and Proof

-\begin{Prop} The surface S is non-flat (has non-zero Gauss curvature) iff $\Sigma$ is the graph of a section of the bundle $\pi:TS^2\rightarrow S^2$.
+\begin{Prop} The surface $S$ is non-flat (has non-zero Gauss curvature) iff the Lagrangian surface $\Sigma$ is the graph of a section of the bundle $\pi:TS^2\rightarrow S^2$.
 In particular, the surface $\Sigma$ in $TS^2$ formed by the oriented normal lines of a convex surface S is the graph of a section. \end{Prop}